successful career

 Voiced by Amazon Polly

-As both a career coach and a creative thinker, I’m always brainstorming unique and out-of-the-box ways to help my clients have a successful career.
+As both a career coach and a creative thinker, I’m always brainstorming unique and outside-the-box ways to help my clients have a successful career.

 It’s important to be innovative and unconventional when competition for opportunities is fierce.